 - Lifetime Use Warranty

-So the bar has very respectable specifications, especially at the asking price of $320.
-Matter of fact, I had the bar before I knew the asking price, and I assumed it was going to be a bit more than $320!
+So the bar has very respectable specifications on paper, especially at the asking price of $320.
+I actually had the bar before I knew the asking price, and I assumed it was going to be a bit more than $320!

 Why?
 Well first, and I’ll cover this in more detail in a second, the Klokov has an insanely high PSI rating.
 Higher than any other bar that I know of.
 Second, bearings always raise the price of a bar significantly, and this bar has both bearings and bushings (although they are steel rather than bronze.)
 Finally, the Klokov is a chrome-plated bar.
 Chrome is the best and most expensive barbell finish aside from stainless steel.
 This is why an asking price of only $320 is so shocking.

-One thing about the bar that is a total mystery to me is that extremely high PSI rating.
-Generally with barbells, the highest PSI-rated, true 28 mm Olympic bars tend to be the most expensive.
-Bars from Eleiko, Ivanko, and the others that achieve ratings in the 200 – 220k PSI range demand much more than $300 for their bars.
-Yet here, the Klokov has a ridiculously high PSI rating while still having decent whip, but at this very low price.
+One thing about the bar that is a total mystery to me is that extremely high tensile rating.
+Generally, the highest tensile strength, true 28 mm Oly bars tend to be the most expensive.
+Bars from NxG, Ivanko, and the others that achieve ratings in the 200 – 220k PSI range demand much more than $300 for their bars.
+Yet here, the Klokov has a ridiculously high tensile rating but at a really low price point.
 I’m not sure how it’s possible to offer a bar with such a high tensile strength for so little money, but that is what’s happening here.

 Klokov Bar Knurling

 I found the knurling on this bar to be better than average.
-When I first picked it up, it felt only slightly more aggressive than the typical CrossFit or multi-purpose bar.
-However, when I actually started to lift with it, the bar performed better than I expected.
-Even though it doesn’t feel very refined, it still gets the job done.
+When I first grabbed it, it felt only slightly more aggressive than the typical CrossFit or multi-purpose bar.
+Now when I actually started to lift with it, the bar performed better than I expected.
+Even though the knurl doesn’t feel very refined or overly grippy, it still gets the job done.

 One downside is that the knurl stops about ½”-¾” shy of the sleeve rather than going all the way the the shoulder.
-As a tall person who takes a very, very wide hand position for the snatch, I like to see knurl that runs the entire length of the bar, not stop short.
+As a tall person who takes a very wide hand position for the snatch, I like to see knurl that runs the entire length of the bar, not stop short.
 Manufacturer’s really need to stop taking this short cut and just knurl up to about 1/8″ away from where the collar starts.
-You can’t promote your bar as a precision piece of equipment and then not be able to knurl further down the bar.
+You can’t promote your bar as a precision piece of equipment and then not knurl the entire shaft.

 I put the Klokov through the standard sleeve spin test to both listen to the sleeves and see how well the sleeves rotate.
-They aren’t the quietest sleeves in the world when spinning with no weight, but once weight is added, the sleeves spin effortlessly and endlessly without any noise.
+They aren’t the quietest sleeves in the world, but they aren’t overly loud or grindy.
 I was able to get very good sleeve rotation with any amount of weight loaded on the bar, and that’s good.

 So ok, spinning the sleeves while the bar sits in the power rack is fine and dandy, but that’s not what’s ultimately important.
 What’s important is how the bar performs during the snatch and the cleans.
 It wouldn’t be much of an Olympic bar if it couldn’t handle the Olympic lifts, right?

-While the Klokov whips at heavy weights just as claimed, there is very little elasticity in the bar at low to medium weights.
-This bar feels quite rigid until about 225 pounds (100+ kg), whereas many other bars in this price range start to display good whip at lighter weights (175-185 pounds, or 80 kg); even some 28.5 mm bars.
-I am sure the rigidity has a lot to do with that high PSI rating.
+While the Klokov whips okay at super heavy weights just as claimed, there is no elasticity in the bar at low to medium weights.
+This bar feels insanely rigid until about 225 pounds (100+ kg), whereas many other even basic WOD bars in this price range start to display good whip at lighter weights (175-185 pounds, or 80 kg); even some 28.5 mm bars.
+I am sure the rigidity has a lot to do with that high PSI rating and no yield.

 Generally speaking, expecting any noticeable or useful whip at anything under 2 wheels is kind of… wishful thinking anyway, but it’s not an impossible thing to accomplish.
 This just isn’t the bar for that.

-In a way, I think AF got carried away with the tensile strength.
-There isn’t a single IWF-certified bar with tensile strength anywhere near the 264k that this bar is, and those are some of the best bars in the world (Eleiko, ZKC, Werksan).
+I think Again Faster got carried away with the tensile strength for the sake of marketing it.
+There isn’t a single IWF-certified bar with tensile strength anywhere near the 264k that this bar is, and those are some of the best bars in the world.
 You have to ask yourself why that is.
 Is having the highest PSI a good thing if it makes a bar rigid?
-I mean, we’re not at risk at bending or breaking bars at 220k, or even 190k for that matter.
-Is PSI rating just a marketing game at this point?
+I mean, we’re not at risk at bending or breaking bars at 220k, or even 190k.
+This was 100% a marketing gimmick.